nus-cs2113-AY2021S1/tp/docs/team/xuche123.md

 # Project: NUSchedule

-NuSchedule is a task management application written in Java.
+NUSchedule is a task management application written in Java.
 It is operated on the command line interface.

 Given below are my contributions to the project.